bettygordon932/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' – Leonardo da Vinci.
 This quote, though not specific to coding, profoundly resonates in software development.
 It reminds us that writing clean, simple code is often more challenging and valuable than complex solutions.
 Strive for clarity and maintainability; avoid over-engineering.
 A good programmer knows when to stop adding new features and instead refine what's already there, making it as straightforward and efficient as possible."

 In essence, write code that's easy to read, understand, and modify—not just by you but also by others.
 This approach minimizes bugs, enhances collaboration, and promotes long-term sustainability of your projects.

+# 2024-03-10
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you are working on a project, there will always be multiple things that need to get done.
+By prioritizing your task list, you can make sure that you focus on the most important tasks first.
+You can use techniques like the Eisenhower Matrix to help determine the priority of your duties.
+The Eisenheimer Matrix groups tasks into four categories: urgent and important, urgent but not important. important but non-urgent, non urgent non important (Eisenhower, 1964).
+ .By focusing on urgent tasks and those that are important to your project' s success,you can ensure that your time is well spent.This also helps to avoid procrastination and the temptation to work on less important things.